ahupowerdns/corona-science/corona-science.md

 at least in the short term.

 There are some (two, that I know) reports of reinfection, but they are very sparse so far, and one is thought to be a testing mishap.
+An [experiment in rhesus macaques](https://www.biorxiv.org/content/10.1101/2020.03.13.990226v1) showed they could not be reinfected (after a month).
+This is great news if you are a rhesus macaque, but it likely extends to humans as well.

 It is however unknown how long built up immunity will last, and also how strong the immune response remains.
 A weaker response might turn an